AnwarTuha/Customer-Ride-App/README.md

-# jCustomer
+# Customer Ride App

-Jano Customer App
+Customer App for a Ride hailing Service

 This is an application created to serve as the driver side application for a Ride hailing service.
 You can find the driver side at https://github.com/AnwarTuha/jDriver/